-- Staff retention is challenged by the fact that other employers are able to offer more flexible employment options and better compensation. - The PGT expects significant staff retirement over the next several years increasing the risk of losing corporate knowledge and skills. - Staff training is increasingly important as client affairs become more complex to manage. - Traditional PGT recruitment sources are no longer providing candidates with the required skills and knowledge.
+- Traditional PGT recruitment sources are no longer providing a field of candidates with the skills and knowledge required to fill many PGT positions.
+PGT compensation rates have not kept pace with private sector equivalents in several key areas. - Staff retention is challenged by the fact that other employers are able to offer more flexible employment options and better compensation. - In addition to the traditional skills and abilities required to fulfill PGT roles, staff are increasingly required to be more technically literate to deliver existing services. - The PGT expects significant staff retirement over the next several years increasing the risk of loss of corporate knowledge and experience. - Staff training is increasingly important as client affairs become more complex to manage.

-■ Complex legal, financial and sensitive personal and health care client issues require management by competent, skilled and engaged PGT employees.
+• Complex legal, financial and sensitive personal and health care client issues require management by competent, skilled and engaged PGT employees.

-- The PGT will explore the use of bridging positions and temporary assignments to promote career growth and succession planning. - The PGT will expand its corporate training program to focus on role based training as well as skills development in communications and ethical decision making. - The PGT will continue to build its succession plan for critical positions. - The PGT will continue to include staff in improving business processes. - The PGT will continue to develop a comprehensive healthy work environment by promoting health and safety initiatives, respectful workplace policies, a meaningful recognition program and by providing effective communication between staff and leadership teams.
+- The PGT will continue to use bridging positions and temporary assignments to promote career growth and succession planning for staff. - The PGT will continue to build its corporate training program, while focusing on role based training as well as developing technical, communication and ethical decision making skills. - The PGT will continue to engage in succession planning for critical positions.

+- The PGT will continue to include staff in improving business processes. - The PGT will continue to develop a comprehensive healthy work environment by promoting health and safety initiatives, respectful workplace policies, a meaningful recognition program and effective communication between staff and leadership teams.